 Help provide guidance

-When I was in classes where my IEP was not followed, my tutors would give me and my family guidance on how to handle these situations, or give us ideas on what to say to administration.
+When I was in classes where my IEP was not followed, my tutors would give me and my family guidance on how to handle these situations.
+They would also give us ideas on what to say to administration.
 This was very helpful, especially when I was starting at a new school and didn’t know a lot of the staff members yet.

 They can be helpful in stressful situations

 I had a teacher make it abundantly clear to me that I would not be receiving accessible materials while in their classroom.
-Following this, my tutor received permission from the school to let me work on assignments in their classroom, removing me from the stressful environment and allowing me to focus on my classwork- which they enlarged for me.
-For more on my accommodations for print materials, click here.
+Following this, my tutor received permission from the school to let me work on assignments in their classroom.
+They removed me from the stressful environment and allowing me to focus on my classwork.
+I was beyond grateful and did much better in the new environment.

 Practice using assistive technology…or not using it.

-If a student uses assistive technology or alternative technology resources in the classroom, a tutor can help the student learn to integrate it into the classroom, and learn how to use the different devices.
-And if the student has no technology in the classroom, like how I didn’t have a graphing calculator, then they can spend more time teaching the student how to do things by hand, a topic that some teachers may not cover.
+If a student uses assistive technology or alternative technology resources in the classroom, a tutor can help the student learn to integrate it into the classroom.
+They can also learn how to use the different devices.
+And if the student has no technology in the classroom, then they can spend more time teaching the student how to do things by hand, a topic that some teachers may not cover.

 Help demonstrate understanding

-When I don’t receive accessible materials, I can’t complete assignments, and some teachers would assume this was because I was stupid, when the reality was that I couldn’t see.
-When I completed assignments with my tutor in an accessible format, I would get very high grades, which would serve as evidence that the content wasn’t the problem, it was how it was given to me- in small print I couldn’t reaed.
-Read more about collecting evidence for IEP violations here.
+When I don’t receive accessible materials, I can’t complete assignments.
+Some teachers would assume this was because I was stupid, when the reality was that I couldn’t see.
+When I completed assignments with my tutor in an accessible format, I would get very high grades, which would serve as evidence that the content wasn’t the problem, it was how it was given to me- in small print I couldn’t read.

 It shows the student is trying

-We always let my teachers know that I was receiving tutoring once a week from a teacher at the school, and that went a long way in showing the teachers that I was trying, and making an effort in the class.
+We always let my teachers know that I was receiving tutoring once a week from a teacher at the school.
+That information went a long way in showing the teachers that I was trying, and making an effort in the class.
 We also told my case managers and school administration about my tutoring services, especially during IEP meetings.

 Having access to tutors that taught at my school was an amazing resource that really helped me in the classroom, especially in classes where my IEP was viewed as “optional.”
 I highly recommend that students find a tutor like this- ask the teacher or head of the department at school for tutor names, or look at private tutoring places in town to see if there are any teachers from the same school, or at least the same school district.